Japan–Thailand relations: World War II: occupation and alliance

 Siam was allied with Japan during World War II, following numerous pre-war diplomatic exchanges and the beginning of a Japanese invasion of Thailand.

 The Japanese had won from Phibun a secret verbal promise to support them in an attack on Malaya and Burma.
 However, the Thai Prime Minister was fickle and he was quite ready to forget this promise if circumstances changed.
 His government also asked both the British and Americans for guarantees of effective support if Thailand were invaded by Japan.

 On 8 December 1941, the Japanese invasion of Thailand started at the same time as they invaded Malaya.
 The Japanese landed about 2,000 troops near Bangkok, and also made landings at Songkla and Prachuab (leading to the Battle of Prachuab Khirikhan).
 Thai troops initially opposed the Japanese invasion, but five hours after it received the Japanese ultimatum, the Thai cabinet ordered Thai troops to stop firing.

 A Treaty of alliance was signed between Thailand and Japan on December 21, 1941, and on January 25, 1942 Thailand declared war on the United States and Great Britain But Pridi Phanomyong acting as Regent for the absent King Ananda Mahidol refused to sign the declaration and the Thai ambassador to Washington, Seni Pramoj, refused to deliver it.
 Seni organized the Seri Thai resistance movement, under direction of Pridi in the regency office.
 The Japanese then proceeded to invade next door Malaya and Singapore, both of which were British colonies.
 Thailand helped Japanese forces launch strikes against them.

 Meanwhile, Japan stationed 150,000 troops on Thai soil.
 As the war dragged on, the Japanese increasingly dealt with Thailand as a conquered territory rather than as an ally.
 Though the United States had not officially declared war, on 26 December 1942, US Tenth Air Force bombers based in India launched the first major bombing raid that damaged Bangkok and other targets and caused several thousand casualties.
 Public opinion and, even more important, the sympathies of the civilian political elite, moved perceptibly against Phibun's alliance with Japan.
 By March 1944, Phibun was making arrangements with the Chinese Chungking Army in Yunnan to fight against the losing Japanese.

 Modern times

 Japan has become again a key trading partner and foreign investor for Thailand.
 Japan is Thailand's largest supplier, followed by the United States.
 Since 2005, the rapid ramp-up in export of automobiles of Japanese makes (esp.
 Toyota, Nissan, Isuzu) has helped to dramatically improve the trade balance, with over 1 million cars produced last year.
 As such, Thailand has joined the ranks of the world's top ten automobile exporting nations.

 In 2007, a Japan-Thailand Economic Partnership Agreement was signed, aiming at free trade between the two countries after a transition period of 10 years.
+In diasporic populations, there are around 80,000 Japanese people living in Thailand, and 60,000 Thai people living in Japan.